Designing a grocery management tool to reduce stress in meal activities.

 often go for the convenient option.

-Making healthy and enjoyable meals requires time and skills that many students don't have and efforts they're not motivated to make.
+Conversations with college students confirmed that they generally know how to eat healthily but struggle to do it with limited time and skills.
 The majority are too busy to pay attention to the nutritional value of what they're eating, while the few who actively monitor their diet are either working out or navigating serious health issues.

 Despite numerous existing apps, their cost, complexity, and lack of visibility prevent users from finding ones that suit their situations.

 Simpler apps like Yuka and Out of Milk are more economical for students and less mentally taxing, but are lesser known.
-More complex apps like MyFitnessPal or Healthify often put useful features behind a pay wall, reinforcing the misconception that eating healthy is expensive.
+More complex nutrition coaches and diet apps like MyFitnessPal or Healthify often put useful features behind a paywall and revolve around calorie trackers and streak systems that don't fit into students' busy lifestyles and stressful schedules.

-Participants' feedback was more mixed.
-They generally valued the convenience and affordability provided by certain tools.
+Participants were more enthusiastic toward practical tools that they haven't encountered and generally valued convenience and affordability.
 Notably, they would use the AI image analysis if the information is accurate and they can trust it.
-No concept was especially more impactful or favourable, so I mixed and matched desired features for the final concept.
+By the final round of testing, no concept was especially more impactful or favourable, so I mixed and matched desired features for the final concept.

-This platform first focuses on increasing the convenience and affordability when buying and managing groceries.
+I narrowed down the focus to increasing the convenience and affordability when buying and managing groceries.

 This will be accomplished primarily by allowing users to track their leftovers and groceries at home, and providing cooking suggestions based on their time, abilities, available ingredients and facilities, and dietary preferences.